 1. Massachusetts Emergency Food Assistance Program (MEFAP)

-The Massachusetts Emergency Food Assistance Program (MEFAP) helps provide healthy food in every community in the Commonwealth through funding the four state food banks.
+The Massachusetts Emergency Food Assistance Program (MEFAP) helps provide nutritious food in every community in the Commonwealth through funding the four state food banks (Merrimack Valley Food Bank, The Food Bank of Western Massachusetts, the Worcester County Food Bank, and GBFB).

 2. Healthy Incentives Program (HIP)